dukeofdisaster/logstash-configs/workflow/initial-ingestion.md

 anything with CIDR notation, which becomes esp. important when log data is used for security purposes.
 5. Lather rinse repeat

+NOTE: (4) may not be necessary if we can use geoip in logstash filters, but I have not completely gone through this process myself, so can't say at this moment.
+Seems reasonable though as the default logstash template in templates/ has a geoip.ip field with the right type